California Lt. Governor Newsom won't seek Boxer's U.S. Senate seat

 Newsom’s decision leaves the field wide open for a growing host of potential candidates, among them California Attorney General Kamala Harris and former Los Angeles Mayor Antonio Villaraigosa, both Democrats.

-“...My head and my heart, my young family’s future, and our unfinished work all remain firmly in the State of California --- not Washington D.C.,” Newsom wrote on his Facebook page Monday morning.
+“...My head and my heart, my young family’s future, and our unfinished work all remain firmly in the State of California - not Washington, D.C.,” Newsom wrote on his Facebook page on Monday morning.

 Boxer’s departure when her term ends in 2016, announced last week, is the first of three anticipated retirements among California’s top leaders that should open up room for a younger generation of politicians who have been waiting in the wings for decades.